AhmedElsherbini/AhmedElsherbini/README.md

 - 👋 Hi, I’m @AhmedElsherbini
 - 👀 I’m interested in Bacterial,Viral genomics and Microbiome data analysis
-- 🌱 I’m currently improving my skills in Bioinformatics and Machine learning
+- 🌱 I’m learninng and trying to improve my skills in Bioinformatics and Machine learning
 - 📫 How to reach me?
 Mail me on drahmedsherbini@yahoo.com

 <!---